rust-stuco/lectures/week4/slides.md

 # Mutable iteration over a Vector

-We can also iterate over mutable references to each element to make changes to each element
+We can also iterate over mutable references to each element to make changes to each element.

 ```rust
 let mut v = vec![100, 32, 57];

 for elem in &mut v {  // `elem` is a mutable reference to an i32
     *elem += 50;
 }

 println!("{:?}", v);
 ```